The Latest Plan to Deny Assistance: Shrinking the Poverty Line

 Comment portals and sample comments:

-CHN has created a range of portals and comment guides to facilitate sending effective comments to OMB on this proposed change:
+The comment period for this proposal has now ended.
+CHN created a range of portals and comment guides to facilitate sending effective comments to OMB on this proposed change.

 - A general comment guide is located here.